u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/shapes.rst

        <polygon points="0 25, 43 0, 86 25, 86 75, 43 100, 0 75" style="fill: #3AADAA;"/>
    </svg>

-Make sure to use colors from the default Odoo palette for your shape.
+Make sure to use colors from the default Thrive Bureau ERP palette for your shape.

 .. code-block:: scss